mloskot/mateusz.loskot.net/posts/2012/12/03/powered-by-hakyll.markdown

 I read Matt Gemmell's [argument against comments](http://mattgemmell.com/2011/11/29/comments-off/) and I agreed with his reasoning.
 So, if you read something here, and want to reply, please do one of the following, in order of preference:

-# Write a response on your own blog
+1. Write a response on your own blog
-# Reply on Twitter
+2. Reply on Twitter
-# E-mail
+3. E-mail

+In next articles, I'm going to write about the WordPress to Hakyll migration process in more details with all the tools and steps described.